Glenn Hegar

 Are software packages included as part of the safety equipment provision?

-The safety equipment provision of SB 22 excludes software applications.
 However, tangible electronic systems that are permanently affixed to a patrol vehicle may be allowable as safety equipment if installed to protect the health and physical safety of a sheriff deputy or jailer.
+Additionally, if eligible safety equipment purchased by the sheriff’s office requires software to be functional, the software purchased in connection with that safety equipment is an allowable cost under the grant agreement.

 Are belts and uniforms an authorized expense?